zenika-open-source/promote-open-source-project/README.md

 - [English](./README.md)
 - [Français](./README-fr.md)

-A language is missing or you want to improve this document ?
+A language is missing ?
+Want to improve this cheat sheet ?
 [Contributors are welcome](./CONTRIBUTING.md) !

 <br />